The heat kernel on the diagonal for a compact metric graph: Introduction

 on each edge.

 The amplitudes $b_j$ can also be used to prove an interesting variant of the heat trace formula.
 A trace formula expressing $\tr e^{t\Delta}$ as a sum over paths on $G$ was established by Roth \cite{Roth:1984}.
-In Theorem~\ref{edge.tr.thm} we prove an ``edge'' trace formula: for some constant $c_{\bf e}$ depending on the edge ${\bf e}$,
+Theorem~\ref{edge.tr.thm} gives an ``edge'' trace formula: for some constant $c_{\bf e}$ depending on the edge ${\bf e}$,

-where $\calP_{\bf e}$ is the collection of closed paths (including the trivial path), which start with a bond in ${\bf e}$.
+where $\calP_{\bf e}$ is the collection of closed paths (including the trivial path) which start with a bond in ${\bf e}$.

 Finally, we consider a modified heat equation satisfied by $h(t,q)$, which can be solved under certain conditions.
-We apply this approach to work out explicit formulas for $h(t,q)$ for a completely symmetric graphs.
+We apply this approach to work out explicit formulas for $h(t,q)$ for graphs with a high degree of symmetry.

 12pt \textbf{Acknowledgment.} We are grateful to Livia Corsi for her participation in the early discussions from which this project developed.
+Comments and corrections from the anonymous reviewers are much appreciated.
+The figures in this paper were produced using Mathematica 13.0.